-The following table presents fees for professional services rendered by our independent registered public accounting firm, Deloitte & Touche LLP, for the years ended December 31, 2022 and 2021:
+The following table presents fees for professional services rendered by our independent registered public accounting firm, Deloitte & Touche LLP, for the years ended December 31, 2023 and 2022:

-2022 2021
+2023 2022

-Audit fees(1) \$2,100,000 \$1,210,000
+Audit fees(1) \$1,920,000 \$2,100,000

-Audit-related fees(2) 177,000
+Audit-related fees(2)

-Tax fees(3) 317,150 409,723
+Tax fees(3) 326,140 317,150

 All other fees(4)

-Total \$2,417,150 \$1,796,723
+Total \$2,246,140 \$2,417,150

 - (1) Includes the aggregate fees billed in each of the last two fiscal years for professional services rendered for the audit of the Company's annual financial statements and the reviews of quarterly financial statements.
-The fees include services that are normally provided in connection with statutory or regulatory filings or engagements. - (2) Includes the aggregate fees billed in each of the last two fiscal years for services performed that are related to the Company's SEC filings (including costs relating to the IPO in June 2021 and subsequent follow-on offering in November 2021), services performed that are related to purchase accounting), and other research and consultation services. - (3) Includes the aggregate fees billed in each of the last two fiscal years for professional services rendered for tax compliance, tax advice, and tax planning. - (4) Deloitte & Touche LLP did not provide any other services during the period.
+The fees include services that are normally provided in connection with statutory or regulatory filings or engagements. - (2) Deloitte & Touche LLP did not provide any other audit-related services during the last two fiscal years. - (3) Includes the aggregate fees billed in each of the last two fiscal years for professional services rendered for tax compliance, tax advice, and tax planning. - (4) Deloitte & Touche LLP did not provide any other services during the last two fiscal years.